 Furnace Creek Ranch Hotel has several single and two-story buildings.
-Each room has small patio or balcony plus the usual hotel room basics.
+Each room has a small patio or balcony plus the usual hotel room basics.

-For a more cozy atmosphere, the ranch also has single story duplex cabins.
-Each little one bedroom cabin comes with a private porch and two rocking chairs.
+For a more cozy atmosphere, the ranch also has single-story duplex cabins.
+Each little one-bedroom cabin comes with a private porch and two rocking chairs.

 Activities at The Ranch at Furnace Creek

 Furnace Creek Ranch Stables offer guided trail rides along with wagon rides.
 There is also the lowest grass golf course in the world.
-For history buffs. the onsite Borax Museum is a must see.
+For history buffs. the onsite Borax Museum is a must-see.
 Jeep and mountain bike rentals are available at Farabee’s adjacent to Inn at Furnace Creek.

 Dining at The Ranch at Furnace Creek

 Dining at the ranch can be summed up in one word.
 Expensive.
 Options include Wrangler Steak House, 49 Cafe, Corkscrew Saloon and the golf course sank bar.
-All of the eateries at Furnace Creek Ranch are in need of a makeover.
+All of the eateries at Furnace Creek Ranch need a makeover.
 The seating is run down and patched up.
 The decor is out of date.

 Furnace Creek Ranch food is OK but not great except for the Steak House where the food is really good.
 Your only other option for dining is the Inn at Furnace Creek up on the hill.